wards-a/fashion-campus/README.md

 After cloning the fashion-campus repository, launch your code editor and navigate to the fashion-campus folder.
 Before running fashion-campus on your local machine, modify the following settings.

 Open the `.env` file, then modify it
-- CELERY_BROKER_URL=redis://`fashion-campus-redis_worker-1`:6379/0
 - IMAGE_PREDICTION_URL=http://`127.0.0.1`:5050

 ## Run Fashion-Campus

+Then open the code editor's terminal.

+Type `docker info` to see if Docker is running

-Then open the code editor's terminal and execute the following command.
+and execute the following command.

 ```
 cd <base_folder_path_fashion_campus>
 docker compose -f docker-compose-local.yml up
 ```

-Ensure that docker is running
+You can now access the fashion-campus web application by going to http://127.0.0.1:3000.